 OpenDDS complies with the OMG DDS and the OMG DDSI-RTPS specifications.
 Details of that compliance follows here.
 OpenDDS also implements the OMG DDS Security specification.
-Details of compliance to that specification are in DDS Security Implementation Status.
-Details of XTypes compliance are in Unimplemented Features and Differences from the specification.
+See Specifications for how OpenDDS complies with other specifications it implements.

 DDS Compliance

 Section 2 of the DDS specification defines five compliance points for a DDS implementation: